‘Destiny 2: Warmind’ Update Drops Ton Of Changes, Patch Notes Released

 Destiny 2 Crucible fanatics will also be happy to hear Doubles has been added to the rotating weekly playlist.
 This is in addition to the new Crucible competitive ranking system.

 Information about the changes to Exotic Weapons can be found here while Exotic Masterworks can be found here.
 However, Bungie did make some other changes to the Destiny 2 sandbox beyond Exotics.
 The second grenade charge granted by some perks will now charge at the same pace as the primary grenade.
-Meanwhile, Linear Fusion Rifles received an increase in the precision damage modifier from 1.5x to 2.0 x.
+Meanwhile, Linear Fusion Rifles received an increase in the precision damage modifier from 1.5 x to 2.0 x.
 Additionally, the precision Hand Cannon archetype was tweaked to make the ADS firing animation smoother.

 Other major changes include Heroic Strikes receiving rotating modifiers while Nightfall Strikes receive a Legendary Challenge Card that can be picked up from Xur.
 Destiny 2 players will also no longer be able to use multiple characters of the same class to attempt to grind Raid rewards quickly.
 The Raid’s weekly lockout is now class-based so players will only receive rewards on the first completion.

-There is a massive amount of changes with this Destiny 2 update from the finally adding the ability to equip multiple emotes to being able to dismantle items from the Postmaster and Vault.
+There is a massive amount of changes with this Destiny 2 update from them finally adding the ability to equip multiple emotes to being able to dismantle items from the Postmaster and Vault.
 You can view the full details in Bungie’s patch notes.
 Note that third-party applications like Destiny Inventory Manager and Ishtar Commander are not currently working due to issues with Bungie’s API.